-Due to the steady growth of cloud computing and the wide spread of various web services, a big volume of IT operation data are generated on the daily basis.
-IT operations analytics is introduced to discover patterns from these huge amounts of time series data.
-The primary goal of operations analytics is to automate or monitor IT systems based on the operation data via artificial intelligence.
-It is widely known as artificial intelligence for IT operations (AIOps) \cite{Dang2019}, which have been explored in recent works \cite{Chen2019,Laptev2017,Ren2019,Siffer2017,Xu2018,Zhu2017}.
-Two fundamental tasks in AIOps are trend prediction and anomaly detection on the key performance indicators (KPIs), such as the time series about the number of user accesses and memory usage, etc.
+Due to the steady growth of cloud computing and the wide-spread of various web services, a big volume of IT operation data are generated daily.
+IT operations analytics aims to discover patterns from these huge amounts of time series data.
+Such that it is able to automate or monitor an IT system based on the operation data.
+It is widely known as artificial intelligence for IT operations (AIOps)~\cite{Dang2019}.
+It has been explored in recent works~\cite{Chen2019,Laptev2017,Ren2019,Siffer2017,Xu2018,Zhu2017}.
+Two fundamental tasks in AIOps are future status prediction and anomaly detection on the key performance indicators (KPIs), such as the time series about the number of user accesses and memory usage, etc.

-In general, a sequence of KPIs is given as a uni-variate time series $X=\{x_1, \cdots, x_t, x_{t+1}, \cdots, x_{n-1}, x_n\}$, where the subscript represents the time stamp and $x_t$ is the real-valued status at one time stamp.
-Given the statuses across all \textit{t} time stamps are known, the anomaly detection is to judge whether the status on time stamp \textit{t} is abnormal, while the trend prediction is to estimate status $x_{t+1}$.
+In general, a sequence of KPIs is given as a univariate time series $X=\{x_1, \cdots, x_t, x_{t+1}, \cdots, x_{n-1}, x_n\}$, where the subscript represents the timestamp and $x_t$ is the real-valued status at one timestamp.
+Given the statuses from timestamp \textit{1} to $t$ are known, the anomaly detection is to judge whether the status on timestamp $t$ significantly differs from the majority of a time series.
+While the prediction is to estimate the status of the next timestamp $x_{t+1}$.
 In practice, these two tasks are expected to work jointly to undertake automatic performance monitoring on the KPIs.
 Most of the KPIs are the reflections of the user behaviors, habits, and schedule~\cite{Xu2018}.
-Since these events are largely repeated periodically, the KPI sequences are mostly stationary and periodic on the daily or weekly basis.
+Since these events are largely repeated periodically, the KPI sequences are mostly stationary and periodic on a daily or weekly basis.
 Therefore they are believed predictable though the latent factors that impact the statuses are hard to be completely revealed.
 Four sample sequences are shown in Fig.~\ref{fig:1}.
-As shown in the figure, the series are mixed with anomalies which are in rare occurrence and demonstrate drifting patterns.
+As shown in the figure, the series are mixed with anomalies which are in a rare occurrence and demonstrate drifting patterns.